Movie Review: Mary (2024 film about Jesus's mother)

 Joseph is not informed of events by an angel

-Sequence of events is out of order, making the slaughtering of innocents earlier, and delaying the dedication at the temple until after Herod's soldiers are killing babies.
+The sequence of events is not in the same chronological order as the Bible; the movie puts the slaughtering of innocents earlier, and delays the angel's warning telling Mary and Joseph to leave Jerusalem, and moves the dedication at the temple to after Herod's soldiers are killing babies.

 Mary, Joseph, and Jesus are at risk without protection from God